FAQs

 What is the process of becoming a signatory or affiliate member?

-Institutions wishing to become a signatory or affiliate member must submit 3 documents to the the Secretariat of the Poseidon Principles for Marine Insurance: the Standard Declaration, the Signatory Application, and the Membership Agreement.
+Institutions wishing to become a signatory or affiliate member must submit three documents to the the Secretariat of the Poseidon Principles for Marine Insurance: the Standard Declaration, the Application, and the Membership Agreement.
 Once accepted into the Association, the new member will have five months to complete and submit the Self-Assessment to the Secretariat.
 All documents are available from the Secretariat.

 What is the purpose of the Standard Declaration?

-What is the purpose of the Signatory / Affiliate member Application?
+What is the purpose of the Application?

 What is the purpose of the Membership Agreement?